-To learn about these programs and their impacts, Advanced Energy conducted a literature review of whole-house residential retrofit programs across the United States.
-Three successful programs stood out: Roanoke Electric Cooperative’s Upgrade to $ave program in North Carolina (2015-present), South Carolina cooperatives’ Help My House program (2011-2012) and Midwest Energy’s How$mart program in Kansas (2007-2015).
+To learn about these efforts, we conducted a literature review of whole-house residential retrofit programs across the U.S. Three programs stood out: Roanoke Electric Cooperative’s Upgrade to $ave program in North Carolina (2015-present), South Carolina cooperatives’ Help My House program (2011-2012) and Midwest Energy’s How$mart program in Kansas (2007-2015).

-First, these programs targeted low complexity homes with high energy usage (e.g., at least 30,000 kWh per year) that would be more likely to benefit from high-impact energy efficiency upgrades.
+First, these programs targeted low-complexity homes with high energy usage (e.g., at least 30,000 kWh per year) that would be more likely to benefit from high-impact energy efficiency upgrades.
 A site assessment verified that participating homes were all-electric and either single-family detached, site-built or manufactured.

 Second, the programs used common, high-impact retrofit measures and a commercially available, validated energy modeling program to project and confirm cost-effective savings.
-Air sealing, duct sealing, and heating, ventilation and air conditioning (HVAC) system replacements were the most commonly implemented measures.
+Air sealing, duct sealing, and heating, ventilation and air conditioning (HVAC) system replacements were the most frequently implemented measures.
 The modeling software was used to increase the likelihood that the retrofit installation costs plus the post-retrofit energy usage resulted in monthly bill payments that were no more than 86 percent of pre-retrofit payments.
-Therefore, on average, customers experienced positive savings from day one and throughout the duration of the retrofit payback.
+Therefore, on average, customers experienced savings from day one and throughout the duration of the retrofit payback.

-On-bill financing appears to be beneficial for a number of reasons.
+On-bill financing appears to be beneficial for several reasons.
 First, it eliminates the initial cost of participation.
-Second, having the repayment on customers’ existing monthly bill (which is also where energy savings can be noticed) is convenient.
+Second, having repayment on customers’ monthly bills is convenient and makes it easy to notice savings.
 Homes in the Upgrade to $ave, Help My House and How$mart programs have been paying less per month post-retrofit (after factoring in retrofit costs, financing, energy savings and energy usage) than they did pre-retrofit.
-As a side benefit of these monthly savings, the average financing term associated with the implemented measures is projected to be fulfilled more quickly than originally thought.
+As a side benefit, the average financing term associated with the implemented measures is projected to be fulfilled more quickly than originally thought.
 And third, to bring confidence against defaults, repayment is tied to utility service; if a customer does not pay, service can be suspended or disconnected.

-Programs containing these four key attributes — low complexity/high energy-use homes, streamlined home energy assessments, high-quality installations and on-bill financing — have resulted in high energy savings, high customer satisfaction, high participation and low default rates.
+Programs containing these four key attributes — low-complexity/high energy-use homes, streamlined home energy assessments, high-quality installations and on-bill financing — have resulted in high energy savings, high customer satisfaction, high participation and low default rates.
 In other words, these ingredients create a recipe for a successful whole-house residential retrofit program.